 - When you create a new process, concentrate on laying out the flow first.
 Do not focus too much on configuring each element.
 When the flow is completed, save the process and then continue to configure each element one by one.

 Workflow for creating a process

-The stages involved in creating a process is show in the image below:
+The following image shows the stages involved in creating a process:

 To access the Process designer and create a process

 - Log in to BMC Helix Innovation Studio and navigate to the Workspace tab.